tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 # Negotiating Certificate Compression

-This document defines a new extension type (compress_server_certificates(TBD)), which is used by the client and the server to negotiate the use of compression for the server certificate chain, as well as the choice of the compression algorithm.
+This document defines a new extension type (compress_certificates(TBD)), which is used by the client and the server to negotiate the use of compression for their certificate chains, as well as the choice of the compression algorithm.

-By sending the compress_server_certificates message, the client indicates to the server the certificate compression algorithms it supports.
+By sending the compress_certificates extension, the client indicates to the server the certificate compression algorithms it supports.
 The "extension_data" field of this extension in the ClientHello SHALL contain a CertificateCompressionAlgorithms value: